ESWZY/cs50web-final-project/README.md

 ![Editors can do](/screenshot/editor.png)

-The example author account is: username: "editor", password: "123editor123".
+The example editor account is: username: "editor", password: "123editor123".

 ## Article